 Dr. Stefanuto built his practice modelled on his experiences in Halifax.
-He says it’s a common model on the East Coast and Alberta, but relatively new to the Interior of B.C.
-He thinks it’s ideally suited for a place like Kamloops.
+He says it’s a common model on the East Coast and Alberta and he thinks it’s ideally suited for a place like Kamloops.
 And he wants to be here for a long time to come.
-He says “my family and I chose to come here because we love the lifestyle, and are a fit with the people who live here, it’s an up and coming city.
+He says “my family and I chose to come here because we love the lifestyle, and are a fit with the people who live here; it’s an up and coming city.
 When we checked all the boxes, Kamloops filled all our criteria.”
-Coupling that with a practice that provides a local alternative to going out of town and getting treatment here is the icing on the cake.
+Coupling that with a practice that provides another local alternative to going out of town and getting treatment here is the icing on the cake.
 “We want to be an integral part of the community and do everything we can to make this a better place to live.
-As we grow, and more people realize they can get a referral from their dentist or doctor to our facility without having to go away, it will provide us even greater opportunities to serve.”
+As we grow, and more people realize they can get a referral from their dentist or doctor to our facility, it will provide us even greater opportunities to serve.”
 And for Dr. Peter Stefanuto and the team at Apex Surgical, that would be a dream come true.

 - Written by CFJC Today staff with files and information supplied by Apex Surgical.